azshue/TPT/index.markdown

 ---
 If you find our work useful, please consider citing:
 ```
-@article{shu2022tpt
+@inproceedings{shu2022tpt,
-    title={Test-Time Prompt Tuning for Zero-shot Generalization in Vision-Language Models},
+  author    = {Manli, Shu and Weili, Nie and De-An, Huang and Zhiding, Yu and Tom, Goldstein and Anima, Anandkumar and Chaowei, Xiao},
-    author={Manli, Shu and Weili, Nie and De-An, Huang and Zhiding, Yu and Tom, Goldstein and Anima, Anandkumar and Chaowei, Xiao},
+  title     = {Test-Time Prompt Tuning for Zero-shot Generalization in Vision-Language Models},
-    journal={arXiv preprint arXiv: 2209.07511},
+  booktitle = {NeurIPS},
-    year={2022}
+  year      = {2022},
 }
 ```